nterrien/pkmn-odyssey-type-coverage/README.md

 Data from https://docs.google.com/spreadsheets/d/1Es1clPMUhEEqZRHW0tgAmvxqSzVXiXmD/edit

-The non Etrian Pokémon sprites are sprites from the 5th generation and from [Smogon](https://www.smogon.com/forums/threads/smogon-sprite-project.3647722/) for Pokémon that were not in 5th Generation.
+The non Etrian Pokémon sprites are sprites from the 5th generation and are from [Pokérogue](https://github.com/pagefaultgames/pokerogue) for Pokémon that were not in 5th Generation.
-Farigiraf, Sandy Shocks, Walking Wake, Gouging Fire and Raging Bolt sprites are from [Pokérogue](https://github.com/pagefaultgames/pokerogue).
 Gorochu sprite from https://x.com/Dragonsden95/status/1715418155286188158.